 AWI's Structural Welding Program is designed to train students how to perform welding of plates in all positions.
 Upon graduation, students will be able to obtain entry level positions in construction of bridges, fabrication of structural components, and other job shop applications.

-Class start dates are the first Monday of every Month.
+Class start dates are the first Monday of September and March.
 Classes are filled on a first come first serve basis.
 Call Admissions for details on booth availability and inquiries for additional openings.

 Class Hours: M - F 7:30 am - 4:00 pm

 Vermont Tuition $18,500 + Material Fee $2,800* = Total Program Cost $21,300

 Wisconsin Tuition $16,500 + Material Fee $2,000* = Total Program Cost $18,500

 *Materials fee includes: workbook series, metal (new), testing and certifications (up to three attempts at passing).
 Additional attempts after the third attempt to pass results in an additional charge of $275.00 per attempt.
 Price may change due to fluctuation of steel prices.